deepjs/deepjs/DOCS/ocm.md

 ```
 ## Strict compilation

-Here, if you have well understand the previous trick, you could have seen that 'admin' entry isn't necessary :
+Here, if you have well understoud the previous trick, you could have seen that 'admin' entry isn't necessary :
 ```javascript
 myManager("prod","admin").del("my_id");
 ```